 Desktop and Mobile Apps

-Once you visit Opera’s website, you’ll see that it puts focus on desktop and some mobile platforms.
-When it comes to the VPN, Opera supports two platforms only:
+Once you visit Opera’s website, you’ll see that it puts focus on desktop AND mobile platforms.
+When it comes to the VPN, Opera supports all of the aforementioned platforms.
+But for the sake of clarity, we’ll mention them again in bullet points:

-However, keep in mind that Opera Browser itself can be installed on every desktop platform, including these two but also iOS, Linux, and macOS.
-However, the Virtual Private Network support is present only on Windows and Android, which is already a bit limiting.
+Keep in mind that Opera Browser can be installed on every desktop platform, and the Virtual Private Network support CAN be enabled on all of them, which is excellent for additional security and privacy wherever you go.

 To find Opera VPN, you need to open the Settings menu, scroll down quite a bit, and find the option called VPN.
 Here, you need to toggle the option on and you’re all set and done.
 After you do this, the VPN icon will appear next to the search bar, indicating that this functionality is activated.

 From here, using Opera VPN is a breeze.
 You just click on the icon, turn ON the service, and your traffic inside the browser will be routed through a server.
-Remember that I said “inside the browser” because this is going to be a very important sentence later in my Opera VPN review.
+Remember that we said “inside the browser” because this is a proxy, not a full-fledged VPN.

 All in all, the VPN itself is fairly easy to use, and server switching is pretty quick.
 Opera VPN did a good job in terms of user experience, despite its very limited features and a bit cluttered Settings menu that makes finding the VPN a bit hard at first.